nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

 If you prefer not to build your own NGINX Ingress Controller image, you can use pre-built images.
 Here are your options:

 - Download the image using your NGINX Ingress Controller subscription certificate and key.
 See the [Getting the F5 Registry NGINX Ingress Controller Image]({{< relref "installation/nic-images/pulling-ingress-controller-image.md" >}}) guide.
-- Use your NGINX Ingress Controller subscription JWT token to get the image: Instructions are in [Getting the NGINX Ingress Controller Image with JWT]({{< relref "installation/nic-images/using-the-jwt-token-docker-secret.md" >}}).
+- Use your NGINX Ingress Controller subscription JWT token to get the image: Follow the instructions in [Getting the NGINX Ingress Controller Image with JWT]({{< relref "installation/nic-images/using-the-jwt-token-docker-secret.md" >}}).

 ---